Iskiography

 (Photography= writing with light; iskiography = writing with shadow.
 (Greek: ίσκιος / iskios = shadow)

-Countless attempts with analog photo cameras and 16mm-film equipment failed to produce any satisfactory results.
-It was only when modern digital photography and video technology – in combination with special software components – provided the appropriate tools that I was finally able to achieve my goal.
+Countless attempts with analog photo cameras and 16mm-film equipment in the 1990s failed to produce any satisfactory results.
+It was not until around 2010 when modern digital photography and video technology – in combination with special software components – provided the appropriate tools that I was finally able to achieve my goal.
 Now these same tools enable me to put together – automatically – thousands of frames from selected video sequences to draw a single motion track.
 A bird’s flight, for example, can now be accurately captured in a motion track – like the contrail of a plane.

 Just as our experience of the beauty of music is only transitory, so too is our perception of the beauty of an eagle’s flight.
 For us it is only a fleeting moment – a moment of emergence and transience.
 Musical scores are the written compositions of melodies which musicians, at least, are able to read at a glance.
 The process of iskiography has created another kind of score… quasi a visual score for the flight tracks of birds.